PaloAltoNetworks/autofocus-lenz/README.md

 ##### extract_all

-You can also use the "common_artifacts" function to pull back ALL data if you set a commonality to 0.
-For example, if you want to know every unique Process entry across a sample set for further analysis, along with wanting to know how common the items were, you can run the below.
+You can also use the "hash_scrape" function to pull back ALL data across a set of samples or leverage the "common_artifacts" function, with a commonality of 0% (meaning everything is a match), to take advantage of outputs like "range".
+For example, if you want to know every unique Process entry across a sample set for further analysis and know how common each one is.

 ```
 python af_lenz.py -i dns -q markovqwesta.com -r common_artifacts -c 0 -o process -s range